 Ellen Stonaker writes middle grade fantasy with wisps of magic, adventure,

 and the occasional made-up word.
-She lives in New Orleans with her husband and two Alaskan klee kai who are a bit too clever for their own good.
-Ellen travels whenever possible and considers herself a citizen of the Earth.
+She lives in New Orleans with her husband and two Alaskan klee kai and enjoys traveling and seeing the world.
 She works in Financial Services during the day.
 By night, she escapes into her worlds and creates colorful characters with strong ideas of their own.

 When she isn’t writing, Ellen enjoys studying languages and loves a good afternoon tea.

 Ellen’s novel, LACY AND THE BUTTER BEES, was selected for Pitch Wars.